Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia in Children: Care Instructions

 • Do not give your child antacids or let your child drink milk or caffeine drinks (such as coffee, tea, or cola) at the same time or within 2 hours of the time that your child takes iron pills.
 They can keep the body from absorbing the iron well.

 • Iron pills may cause stomach problems, such as heartburn, nausea, diarrhea, constipation, and cramps.
 Be sure your child drinks plenty of fluids.
 Include fruits, vegetables, and foods with fibre in your child's diet each day.
-Iron pills can change the colour of your child's stool to a greenish or grayish black.
+Iron pills can change the colour of your child's stool to a greenish or greyish black.
 This is normal.
 But internal bleeding can also cause dark stool, so be sure to mention any colour changes to your doctor.

 • Call your doctor or nurse advice line if you think your child is having a problem with the iron pills.
 Even after your child starts feeling better, it will take several months for the body to build up its supply of iron.